 When you buy the video series you’ll also have access to a private Facebook group (only for the students) where you can meet fellow newbie microstockers and ask for suggestions directly to Mirko.
 This is an added value that can be quite useful.

 These are just some of the main topics of the video series:

 - Introduction to Microstock business

 - Uploading and keywording strategies

 - How to create a bestseller portfolio

-Remember that the video series is aimed at those who want to start selling microstock pictures and not for those who are already successful.
+Remember that the video series is aimed at those who want to start selling microstock pictures and not at those who are already successful.

-This are some of the pros and cons about Microstock Academy
+These are some of the pros and cons of Microstock Academy

 - the price is not low